jeffdoolittle/jeffdoolittle.github.com/_posts/2022-02-23-the-tao-of-software-architecture-an-introduction.md

 ## A Cure for Solutionizing

-Unfortunately, there many examples from human history to illustrate the results of quick solutions applied to poorly defined problems.
+In contrast to such noble aspirations, many examples from human history illustrate the results of quick solutions applied to poorly defined problems.
 In fact, *"quick solutions applied to poorly defined problems"* sums up the state of the software industry.

 > **"Quick solutions applied to poorly defined problems"** sums up the state of the software industry.